linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 26 Corporate Debt Markets.md

 In 1982, Rule 415 was adopted, making it easier for issuers to sell registered securities on a continuous basis.

 Borrowers have flexibility when designing MTNs to satisfy their own needs.
-They can issue fixedor floating-rate debt.
-The coupon payments can be denominated in U.S dollars or in a foreign currency.
+They can issue fixed or floating-rate debt.
+The coupon payments can be denominated in U.S. dollars or in a foreign currency.

 When the treasurer of a corporation contemplates an offering of either MTNs or corporate bonds, two factors affect the decision.
 The most obvious is the cost of the funds raised after consideration of registration and distribution costs.
 This cost is referred to as the all-in-cost of funds.
 The second is the flexibility afforded to the issuer in structuring the offering.
 The growth in the MTN market is evidence of the relative advantage of MTNs with respect to cost and flexibility for some offerings.
 However, some corporations raise funds by issuing both bonds and MTNs, which would indicate that no absolute advantage can be gained in all instances and market environments.

 MTNs are rated by credit rating agencies.
 About  $99\%$  of all MTNs issued receive an investment-grade rating at the time of issuance.

-# The Primary Market
+### The Primary Market

 MTNs differ from corporate bonds in the way that they are distributed to investors when initially sold.
 Although some investment-grade corporate bond issues are sold on a best-efforts basis, typically they are underwritten by investment bankers.
 The traditional method of distribution for MTNs is on a best-efforts basis by either an investment banking firm or other broker-dealers acting as agents.
 Another difference between corporate bonds and MTNs when they are offered is that MTNs are usually sold in relatively small amounts on a continuous or an intermittent basis, whereas corporate bonds are sold in large, discrete offerings.

 In the United States, a corporation that wants an MTN program will file a shelf registration with the SEC for the offering of securities.
-The SEC registration for MTN offerings is between  \$100 and\$ 1 billion, but once the total is sold, the issuer can file another shelf registration.
+The SEC registration for MTN offerings is between \$100 and \$1 billion, but once the total is sold, the issuer can file another shelf registration.
 The registration includes a list of the investment banking firms, usually two to four, that the corporation has engaged to act as agents to distribute the MTNs.
 The large New York-based investment banking firms dominate the distribution market for MTNs.

 The issuer then posts rates over a range of maturities: for example, nine months to one year, one year to 18 months, 18 months to two years, and annually thereafter.
 Usually, an issuer will post rates as a spread over a Treasury security of comparable maturity.
 The rate offering schedule can be changed at any time by the issuer either in response to changing market conditions or because the issuer has raised the desired amount of funds at a given maturity.
 In the latter case, the issuer can either not post a rate for that maturity range or lower the rate.
 The agents then make the offering rate schedule available to their investor base interested in MTNs.
 An investor interested in the offering contacts the agent.
 In turn, the agent contacts the issuer to confirm the terms of the transaction.
 Because the maturity range in the offering rate schedule does not specify a specific maturity date, the investor can choose the final maturity subject to approval by the issuer.
-The minimum size an investor can purchase of an MTN offering typically ranges from  \$1 million to\$ 25 million.
+The minimum size an investor can purchase of an MTN offering typically ranges from \$1 million to \$25 million.

-# Structured MTNs
+### Structured MTNs

 It is common today for issuers of MTNs to couple their offerings with transactions in the derivative markets (options, futures/forward contracts, swaps, caps, and floors) so as to create debt obligations with more interesting risk/return features than are available in the corporate bond market.
 Specifically, an issue may have a floating rate over all or part of the life of the security, and the coupon reset formula may be based on a benchmark interest rate, equity index or individual stock price, a foreign exchange rate, or a commodity index.